-- Up to 20 works plus a sketchbook. - The majority of pieces should be from within the year or two preceding the Portfolio Review, demonstrating a range of approaches to making art. - All visual and media art are acceptable (ceramics, drawing, painting, photo-based media, printmaking, sculpture, and expanded practices). - Digital images of large or ephemeral pieces that cannot be brought to the review are acceptable, but most should be actual work.
-Such works should be presented via website URL, or on a thumb drive.
-Applicants should check with the Visual Arts Office [visualarts@uregina.ca] ahead of time to ensure we have equipment to view the work.
+- Up to 20 works plus a sketchbook. - The majority of pieces should be from within the year or two preceding the Portfolio Review, demonstrating a range of approaches to making art. - All visual and media art are acceptable (ceramics, drawing, painting, photo-based media, printmaking, sculpture, and expanded practices).
+Drawings from photographs or illustrations may be included but should be kept to a minimum. - Digital images of large or ephemeral pieces that cannot be brought to the review are acceptable, but most should be actual work.
+Such works should be presented via website URL, file hosting service, or on a thumb drive.
+Applicants should check with the Visual Arts Office [visualarts@uregina.ca] ahead of time to ensure that we have equipment for viewing the work.